CamilleMo/LLM_and_vector_database/guide.md

 The model can now answer questions with relevant information given to it just-in-time:
 ```
-Prompt: Is StarTech a company that try to limit its impact on the environment ?
+Prompt: Is StarTech a company that tries to limit its impact on the environment ?

 Output:
 Yes, StarTech appears to be a company that prioritizes limiting its impact on the environment.
 The company has implemented sustainable manufacturing practices that have reduced carbon emissions by 40% since 2018, and has initiatives in place to promote gender equality and diversity.
 Additionally, StarTech is committed to reducing waste and implementing cleaner production methods.
 The company's commitment to sustainability is evident in their efforts to expand their global footprint, increase R&D investments, and diversify their product range while aiming to minimize their environmental impact.